aldiamond/tgvm/README.md

 # tgvm
-A simple terragrunt version manager for Linux.
+A simple terragrunt version manager for Linux and Mac OS (Darwin).

 All bash.
 Does not required elivated privileges.
 Just make sure `$HOME/bin` is on your path.